How to Make a DIY LEGO Costume (Quick Overview)

 STEP 3: Cut a hole in the top for your head on the top side where you glued the flaps down.

-A person holding a piece of cardboard with a cut-out hole for their head, preparing to create a costume, in a domestic setting.
+A person holding cardboard with a cut-out head hole

 Cut a hole in the top